hzeller/timg/man/timg.1.md

-    By default, larger images are only scaled down and images smaller than the available pixels in the terminal are left at the original size (this helps assess small deliberately pixeled images such as icons in their intended appearance).
+    By default, larger images are only scaled down and images smaller than the available pixels in the terminal are left at the original size (this helps assess small deliberately pixelated images such as icons in their intended appearance).
 This option scales up smaller images to fit available space.